-We will be REDUCING OUR PRINTED PAPER TO A MIDWEEK AND WEEKEND EDITION.* However, we will still be producing a complete daily digital newspaper, seven days a week!
+We will be REDUCING OUR PRINTED PAPER TO A WEEKEND EDITION.* However, we will still be producing a complete daily digital newspaper, seven days a week!
 This well-thought out change is an effort to turn out a superior product for our loyal customers. *Same day delivery by USPS.

 The way people consume news and advertising has changed dramatically in the past few years.
 Roughly 90 percent of our audience comes to us digitally, and 99 percent of our new subscriptions are digital only, as opposed to print.
 Like so many other businesses, we must continue to adapt in how we serve customers.
 We are simply adjusting our delivery model to what the market expects.